michael-099/Traveling-Ethiopia-Problem-II/README.md

 2. Given Figure 2, a state space graph with backward cost for the traveling Ethiopia search  problem.

-2.1 Convert Figure 2 into some sort of manageable data structure such as, stack or queue.
+2.1 Convert Figure 2 into some sort of manageable data structure .

 2.2 Assuming “Addis Ababa” as an initial state, write a program that use uniform cost search to generate a path to “Lalibela”.